fhuening/laravel-devcontainer/README.md

 - open new terminal window in vscode in container

-- change access to:
+- change access:

   - chmod -R 755 /var/www/html

   - chown -R www-data:www-data /var/www/html

   - chmod -R 775 storage bootstrap/cache

 - in vscode press F1 and Rebuild Container

+after all, press ReOpen Container and then press F5 for debugging

+go to ./src/routes/web.php and set breakpoint on line 6

+open browser with http://localhost and breakpoint should hit!